sergey-vun/microsoft-graph-docs/concepts/data-connect-pam.md

 1. Install the Exchange Online Powershell module.
 For installation instructions, see [Connect to Exchange Online PowerShell using multi-factor authentication](/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell?view=exchange-ps).

 2. Connect to Exchange Online Powershell using multi-factor authentication (MFA).
 For instructions, see [Connect to Exchange Online PowerShell using multi-factor authentication](/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell?view=exchange-ps).
+    > [!NOTE]
-    >**Note**: You do not need to enable multi-factor authentication for your organization to use these steps while connecting to Exchange Online PowerShell.
+    > **Note**: You do not need to enable multi-factor authentication for your organization to use these steps while connecting to Exchange Online PowerShell.
 Connecting with MFA creates an OAuth token that is used by PAM for signing your requests.

 3. Sign in with your account.
 Note that you must be part of the configured data access approver group in order to be able to approve, deny, or revoke requests.
 Guest users cannot approve requests, even if they are in the approver group.